Creating a Chill Garden Hangout

 Little touches and good lighting can turn your garden into a zen paradise.
 Thoughtful accents add personality, while the right lighting sets the mood.

 By nailing the color scheme and adding thoughtful touches, you can create a garden that’s a true escape.
-For more tips on making your garden a haven, check out our articles on therapeutic horticulture and healing garden design.
+For more tips on making your garden a haven, check out our articles on therapeutic horticulture, healing garden design and How Peaceful Gardening Can Transform Your Mental Health.